DEMON1A/VCS/README.md

 Sqlite3 SQL Injection
 Command Injection With OS/exec
 ```
 - It Will Be More Scans Soon.
 We Still Need To Write More Modules.
-- **Most** Of VCS Scans Only Applies For Python Codes.
-Other Modules For Other Languages Will Be There Soon.

 ## What Languages VCS Can Scan? :no_mouth:
 ![python](https://github.com/abranhe/programming-languages-logos/blob/master/src/python/python_32x32.png?raw=true)